solid/solidproject.org/_posts/developers/apps/vocabularies/2019-01-01-13_creation-methodology.md

 - **Intended use**: This vocabulary is intended to be used in applications helping you keep up with all your webcomics (there are som many of them)
 - **Competency questions**:
   - Related to **Topic**:
-    - Q: What are the webcomics that I follow and that talk about "romance, sarcasm, math, and language" ?
+    - Q: What are the webcomics that I follow and that talk about "romance, sarcasm, math, and language"?
 A: XKCD
-    - Q: What are the topics of existing webcomics: nationality, romance, technology
+    - Q: What are the topics of existing webcomics?
+A: nationality, romance, technology
   - Related to **Release**:
-    - Q: What are the webcomics that are published daily ?
+    - Q: What are the webcomics that are published daily?
 A: Sinfest, Dilbert
-    - Q: What are the webcomics that I follow that have an RSS or an Atom feed, and what is this feed ?
+    - Q: What are the webcomics that I follow that have an RSS or an Atom feed, and what is this feed?
 A: XKCD, https://xkcd.com/atom.xml
-    - Q: Are there publications in the feeds of the comics I follow that I haven't read ?
+    - Q: Are there publications in the feeds of the comics I follow that I haven't read?
 A: Yes, https://satwcomic.com/i-guess
   - ...

 #### Ontology specification